xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 bridge the gap between access speed of main memory (10ns) and flash (100K ns), through the design of Resistive Switching Random Access Memory.

+# 云计算项目

+Developed a fully functional software as a service. genomics annotation application on AWS with Gunicorn, Flask, SQLAlchemy and PostgreSQL.
+• Incorporated Simple Notification Service (SNS) and Simple Queue Service (SQS) as a message broker to decouple back-end services.
+• Implemented fast searching for user jobs with DynamoDB, stored user files using S3.
+• Achieved auto scaling using Elastic Load Balance (ELB) and Cloud Watch.
+• Integrated external SaaS providers, like Globus Auth for user identification, Stripe for managing subscription and billing functions.

 # About the company